Tesla Motors and the Future of Electric Cars

 In an interview with Wired.com, Eberhard claimed that the energy in a gallon of gasoline could drive an electric car 110 miles.
 Comparing average gas prices and electricity prices, the Roadster could go 150 miles for the price of one gallon of gas.
 Tesla reports twice the efficiency of even the greenest hybrid cars.

-For lots more information on the Tesla Roadster, Tesla Motors, electric cars and related topics, check out the links on the next page.
+For lots more information on the Tesla Roadster, Tesla Motors, electric cars and related topics, check out the links below.